BenMukebo/Blog-app/README.md

   gem 'rspec-rails'
 ```

+#### Install RSpec

 ```bash
 $  rails generate rspec:install
 ```
-- This should generate some files that you will need to run your tests
+- This should generate some files that you will need to run your tests and should give us a Controller and a View

 - Then run:

 ```bash